We make cooperation happen in the Mediterranean!

 Keep up-to-date with the news, stories, events and opportunities by subscribing to our newsletter.

-The deadline for receiving applications is 5 March 2020.
+The deadline for submitting bids is the 8th of June 2020.

 Watch our collection of cooperation videos